 How long does sex last, on average?
-Well, it depends.
+The answer, unsurprisingly, is it depends.
 Most surveys suggest that the average expectation for how long sex should last is about 30 minutes, which is a lifetime when one considers Alfred Kinsey’s famous finding that the average man orgasms within two minutes of beginning sexual intercourse.
-Expectations as we know can sometimes be lofty.
+Expectations can sometimes be lofty.

 “There’s no magic number,” says Debra Herbenick, the director of the Center for Sexual Health Promotion at Indiana University in Bloomington.
 It’s a matter of preference, she adds, and also circumstances.
 Quick sex has its time and place, as does longer, more intimate approach.
-It varies from person to person and couple to couple and there’s no “normal”.
+It varies from person to person and couple to couple.
+Much like the question of are you having enough sex, there is no “normal”.

 That said, there has been some research on duration.
 Here is what the findings show.